You Can't See Me

-You Can't See Me is the only studio album by WWE's wrestler John Cena and his cousin, Tha Trademarc.
+You Can't See Me is the only studio album by John Cena and Tha Trademarc.
 It was released on May 10, 2005, by Columbia Records and WWE Music Group.
-The album features guest appearances from Esoteric and Bumpy Knuckles, who are featured on several songs throughout the album.
+The album features guest appearances from Esoteric and Bumpy Knuckles, the latter being featured on several songs throughout the album.
 The album production was handled by James McEwan and Todd Spadafore, with the duo serving as the executive producers on the album.
 The album's cover art is based on Cena's customized WWE Championship belt, while the title comes from his popular catchphrase coined on WWE television.

-You Can't See Me debuted and peaked at number 15 on the Billboard 200 charts, with over 43,000 copies sold in the first week of its release and 385,000 as of October 2014.
+You Can't See Me debuted and peaked at number 15 on the Billboard 200 charts, with over 145,000 copies sold in the first week of its release and 385,000 as of October 2014.
 In the United Kingdom, the album peaked at number 103 on the UK Albums Chart.